floriansalihovic/pet-clinic/README.md

 This application is intended to provide a fast and easy access to Apache Sling using Groovy as a scripting language.

+## Before getting started - getting Sling

+I highly recommend checking the Sling sources out from the repository (GIT or SVN) and compiling it by hand.
+The launchpad provided by the apache project side is out date.

 ## Getting started

 The parent project will be created from a maven-archetype-quickstart.